Jerry Gaetz: Political career and death

 A member of the Republican Party, Gaetz served as mayor of Rugby for two terms between 1958 and 1962.
 Rugby, which was a rural agricultural town with a population of around 3,700, was claimed to be the geographic center of North America; Gaetz proposed taking advantage of this fact to turn the town into a tourist attraction.
 His plan called for the construction of a $20,000 museum, as well as a trailer park, exhibition building, garden, and zoo.

-Gaetz's political slogan was “Unbought, unbossed, unbowed”.
+Gaetz's political slogan was "Unbought, unbossed, unbowed".
 During his mayoralty, Gaetz threatened to sue the Minot school board when the board considered unfairly firing Wayne Sanstead, a high school debate coach who had been elected as a Democratic state representative.
 Gaetz would later call himself "North Dakota's most progressive mayor".
 In 1960, Gaetz was appointed by Governor John E. Davis to the Governor's Committee on Children and Youth, serving on the Special Needs of Indian Youth subcommittee.

 Gaetz served in the North Dakota Senate in 1964.
 That year, Gaetz ran for lieutenant governor, challenging incumbent Frank A. Wenstrom in the Republican primary.
 At the Pierce County Republican Party convention in March, the county party elected Gaetz as its chairman and endorsed his candidacy for lieutenant governor.
 However, Gaetz withdrew from the race two days later, endorsing Wenstrom.

 On April 9, 1964, Gaetz attended the North Dakota Republican Party convention in Bismarck.
 Gaetz, who had been the chairman of North Dakotans for Goldwater, gave a speech urging the convention to endorse U.S. Senator Barry Goldwater for president.
 Following the speech, Gaetz walked into the crowd to shake hands, whereupon he suffered a heart attack and collapsed.
 Gaetz was taken to a local hospital, but died shortly afterwards at the age of 49.
-Gaetz was buried in the Rosehill Cemetary in Minot.
+Gaetz was buried in the Rosehill Cemetery in Minot.

 Personal life

 Gaetz married Olive Knutson in 1942.
 They had three children, including Don Gaetz, who would later become the president of the Florida Senate.
-Gaetz's grandson Matt Gaetz was elected to the United States House of Representatives in 2016.
+Gaetz's grandson Matt Gaetz was elected to the United States House of Representatives in 2016 and served four terms.